Arthroscopic knee surgery is also known as orthoscopic has been found useless and no better than a sham surgery!

 Why do meniscal tears develop?
 How ta Joint wears out?

 Why does the knee wear out?
 One theory is that all things will become worn and nothing lasts forever.
 Everything wears down with age.

 A better theory is that the surrounding muscles and soft tissues of the knee get too tight.

 Your hamstrings, quadriceps, calves all play a critical role in the health and maintenance of your knee joint.
 If these structures malfunction, expect problems with the knees and your spine.
 As the muscles tighten they induce a pulling effect, narrowing the joint space.
 You have to keep in mind that the menisci are between your thigh bone and leg bone and when the muscles of your thigh and leg get tight it compresses the cartilage between these two bones.

-Now take this tightening effect of muscles and add to it the daily twists and turns you impose of your knees.
+Now take this tightening effect of muscles and add to it the daily twists and turns you impose on your knees.
 Think about this carefully; compress and twist, compress, bend and twist.
 A good analogy is to think of an Oreo cookie…think about pressing the Oreo together (squeeze it), now think about twisting the Oreo and finally, think of pressing and twisting the Oreo at the same time.
 That is what is happening to your knees.
 The long-term effect will wear out your knees.
 The more intense the effects, the faster the wear and tear.

-Can a Torn Meniscus lead to Painful Knee?
+Can a Torn Meniscus lead to Pain?

 The most common symptom of a torn meniscus is “pain.”
 The severity of pain is often related to the seriousness of the damage and the effects that tear have on other structures.
 You see, when you tear your meniscus, other structures are also affected.
 It is particularly the case when it comes to the tibia (the long bone in the leg).